 Given that the reported survival advantage required that maintenance therapy continue for an additional 18 months, the benefit of treatment is not entirely clear, especially given the toxicities associated with this drug.

-PARP inhibition — For patients with platinum-sensitive relapsed ovarian cancer with a partial or complete response to platinum-based chemotherapy, the PARP inhibitor niraparib is approved by the US Food and Drug Administration (FDA) for maintenance therapy .
-While PFS outcomes are improved with this agent regardless of BRCA mutation status, data on OS outcomes are pending.
-Our approach is to use this agent for women in whom a maintenance strategy is desired but bevacizumab is considered inappropriate or is not tolerated.
+PARP inhibition — For patients with platinum-sensitive relapsed ovarian cancer with a partial or complete response to platinum-based chemotherapy, the PARP inhibitors niraparib and olaparib are approved by the FDA for maintenance therapy [47,48].
+Rucaparib has also shown promising results but does not yet have approval from the FDA as maintenance therapy.
+While PFS outcomes are improved with these agents regardless of BRCA mutation status, data on OS outcomes are pending.
+Our approach is to use PARP inhibition for women in whom a maintenance strategy is desired but bevacizumab is considered inappropriate or is not tolerated.

 Although PARP inhibitors may be expected to be less active in patients with intact DNA repair mechanisms (such as HRD-negative tumors), an exploratory analysis of HRD-negative patients still demonstrated a difference in the median PFS in this group favoring niraparib (PFS of 6.9 versus 3.8 months, respectively, HR 0.58, 95% CI 0.08-0.90).
 This suggests that all patients with platinum-sensitive recurrent ovarian cancer may benefit from maintenance therapy with this agent.